 There is no coverage for things outside the house, like the driveway and landscaping.
 If you have a policy, check it closely.
 Some people have purchased flood insurance because the bank required it when they got a mortgage or home improvement loan.
 Usually these policies just cover the building’s structure and not the contents.
 You may only have building coverage.
 If so, your furniture, carpeting, appliances, and other contents are not covered.

+An NFIP policy covers sewer backup and basement seepage if there is a general condition of flooding in the area.
 You may do better by checking out sump pump failure or sewer backup coverage that might be available as an addition to your homeowner’s insurance policy.
 Each company has different amounts of coverage, exclusions, deductibles, and arrangements.
 Most exclude damage from surface flooding that would be covered by an NFIP policy.
 The cost varies from nothing to up to $100 more on your homeowner’s insurance premium.

 [return to top]